WorDem125/WorDem125/README.md

 ## About

-I build data pipelines, backend services, and machine learning systems with a focus on real-world applications and production-ready solutions.
+I build data pipelines, backend services, and machine learning systems with a focus on real-world and production-ready solutions.

 My work combines data processing, API development, and applied machine learning.